Sverma007/Link-Shortener/README.md

-# URL-Shortener-Gui
+# Link-Shortener-Gui
-A basic URL Shortener Gui With Python By Using Tkinter Library
+This is code for making a basic Link/URL Shortener in python.